Norbert515/flutter_sequence_animation/README.md

 #### The animation duration is set automatically (don't change the duration of the controller yourself).

+### Sepcial thanks to Simon Slightfoot for the help!

 ## Getting Started

 For help getting started with Flutter, view our online [documentation](https://flutter.io/).